certtools/intelmq/docs/Bots.md

 * `lookup:` yes
 * `public:` yes
 * `cache (redis db):` none
-* `ipv6 support:` yes
-* `description:` collect messages from mailboxes, extract urls from that messages and download the report messages from the urls.
+* `description:` collect messages from mailboxes, extract URLs from that messages and download the report messages from the URLs.

 #### Configuration Parameters:

 * `feed`: Name for the feed, usually found in collector bot configuration.
 * `rate_limit`: time interval (in seconds) between messages processing
-* `mail_host`: fqdn or ip of mail server
+* `mail_host`: FQDN or IP of mail server
 * `mail_user`: user account of the email account
 * `mail_password`: password associated to user account
 * `mail_ssl`: FIXME